karstenw/geosLib/README.md

 + Some differences between "Write Image V2.0" and "Write Image V2.1"

++ geoPublish format?
+If someone has a pointer please write up an issue.

 # Summary

 + Send CBM CVT files to CBMConvertFile and  DiskImages to DiskImage.
 Look at geosFiletypeScanner's usage of geosLib.getCompressedFile() on how to handle gzip and zip files.